 Quick question after comparison of inbound and outbound techniques: which one is the cost effective method?
 Outbound marketing or inbound marketing?
 Of course, the answer is the inbound marketing.
 Therefore, good content & design for the product or service is crucial.
 Just remember that weak design and content are equal to low conversion rate!
 Other than the content & design, in this digital era world, reaching people by delivering printed data sheet or product brochures is an ‘old-school’ approach.
 It would waste a lot of resources and manpower.
 And, there is no guarantee that the person that is being approached will give any attention to the data sheet or brochures.

 Use online world

-Through the online approach, companies are able to approach people and share their product information sheet without using much resources and manpower.
+Through the online approach, companies are able to approach people and share their product sheet without using much resources and manpower.
 In addition, they can also monitor the insight and feedback from the customers.
-Hence, if businesses use digital materials (e.g. digital product datasheet, whitepapers, etc.) and promote them by using inbound marketing methods, they will definitely get more lead and high conversion rate, and at the same time, with less effort and budget.
+Hence, if businesses use digital product data sheet, white papers, etc. and promote them by using inbound marketing methods, they will definitely get more lead and high conversion rate, and at the same time, with less effort and budget.

 The most known and effective media, method or platforms which is used to promote products or services are;